alliejc/CompetitionMusicPlayer/README.md

 Want to contribute?
 Great!

-Add your spotify api key to the gradel.properties file.
+Add your spotify api key to the gradle.properties file.
 You need the following key:

+{ProjectDirectory}/gradle.properties
 CLIENT_ID="{your key}"

 ### Todos